10 players to watch for the upcoming high school girls volleyball season

 Abby Quam, sr., Abundant Life Christian School

-Impact: Quam has earned first-team all-Trailways South Conference honors for the last three years and a contender to win this year's conference players of the year.
-As a junior, she led the Abundant Life Christian School with 77 serving aces and 36 blocks, according to WisSports.
-Quam is already the school's record holder for blocks and is set to break kills record this season.
+Impact: Quam has earned first-team all-Trailways South Conference honors for the last three years and is a contender to win this year's conference player of the year award.
+As a junior, she led Abundant Life with 77 serving aces and 36 blocks, according to WisSports.net.
+Quam is already the school's record holder for blocks and is set to break the kills record this season.

 People are also reading…